TO BE CONFIRMED.

 The sanctuary is run by volunteers and on vegan values, rescuing unwanted pets, injured wildlife and farm animal victims of the meat and dairy industry.

-Veggies and will be providing vegan catering at the Sanctuary and literature to help compassionate people make the connection between the animals they’re visiting at the rescue and those that end up on their plate.
+Veggies and others will be providing vegan catering and literature to help compassionate people make the connection between the animals they’re visiting at the rescue and those that end up on their plate.

 Come and see the animals, meet Santa, see the many stalls.
 Admission is £1 for adults and free to children when accompanied by an adult.
 Dogs on leads welcome.

 Read the 2014 review at the Eastwood Advertiser: Crowds Flock to Support Rescued Animals